MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-mak.md

 2. Go to **File** > **Account**.
 3. Choose **Change Product Key** and enter the product key.

-If you have to change the Office 2016 product key on multiple computers after Office is installed, we recommend that you use Volume Activation Management Tool (VAMT) 3.1.
+If you need to change the Office 2016 product key on multiple computers after Office is installed, we recommend that you use Volume Activation Management Tool (VAMT) 3.1.
 For more information, see [Use the Volume Activation Management Tool](https://docs.microsoft.com/windows/deployment/volume-activation/use-the-volume-activation-management-tool-client).

 <a name="registry"> </a>